awsdocs/elb-application-load-balancers-user-guide/doc_source/sticky-sessions.md

 + At least one healthy instance in each Availability Zone\.

 **Considerations**
++ Sticky sessions are not supported if [cross\-zone load balancing is disabled](disable-cross-zone.md)\.
+Attempting to enable sticky sessions while cross\-zone load balancing is disabled will fail\.
 + For application\-based cookies, cookie names have to be specified individually for each target group\.
 However, for duration\-based cookies, `AWSALB` is the only name used across all target groups\.
 + If you are using multiple layers of Application Load Balancers, you can enable sticky sessions across all layers with application\-based cookies\.
 However, with duration\-based cookies, you can enable sticky sessions only on one layer, because `AWSALB` is the only name available\.
 + Application\-based stickiness does not work with weighted target groups\.